Building our community

 Ernie Biberstein is a professor emeritus of the UC Davis School of Veterinary Medicine.
 Hannah Biberstein was a mediator in the original city of Davis mediation program, chaired the city’s Social Services Commission, and served on the Affordable Housing Task Force.

-Make it Happen for Yolo County – Small appliances for underserved and/or at-risk youth
+Make It Happen for Yolo County – Household items for 15 foster youth.

-Meals on Wheels Yolo County – Grocery to support Weekend Food Project for low-income Davis seniors
+Meals on Wheels Yolo County – Funds for 150 Weekend Food Project bags for two months of delivery.

-Mercer Vet Clinic – Medical devices for exams and procedures for pets of homeless community members
+Mercer Vet Clinic – Funds for exams and procedures for pets of homeless community members.

-Personal Care Pantry / Woodland UMC– Personal care items for low-income Woodland residents and Madison Migrant Camp.
+Personal Care Pantry / Woodland UMC– Personal care items for low-income Woodland residents.

-Suicide Prevention of Yolo County – SOS Signs of Suicide program at Davis schools.
+Suicide Prevention of Yolo County – Suicide prevention educational materials.

 Yolo Interfaith Immigration Network – Materials and food for Davis Migrant Center programs.